Cach30verfl0w/devicetree-rs/README.md

 # devicetree-rs
-This crate implements a no-std compatible pure-Rust library for parsing the Binary Devicetree (DTB) format.
+This crate implements a no-std compatible, pure-Rust library for parsing the Binary Devicetree (DTB) format.

 ## License
 This project is licensed under the Apache-2.0 license.